-Dr. Talitha Washington, an associate professor at Howard University and program director at the National Science Foundation, will receive the 2019 BEYA STEM Innovator Award on February 7 at the Black Engineer of the Year Awards (BEYA) Science, Technology, Engineering, and Math (STEM) Conference in Washington, DC.
+Dr. Talitha Washington, an associate professor at Howard University and program director at the National Science Foundation, received the 2019 STEM Innovator Award at the Black Engineer of the Year Awards (BEYA) Science, Technology, Engineering, and Math (STEM) Conference in Washington, DC.

 This award is presented to individuals who have made significant advancements in research at historically black colleges and universities (HBCUs).